AgentMC/Sao20/Translate/Ru/Part9.md

 Essence of incarnational force that only the top knights can use with divine objects, a true mystery.

-Perhaps the Меч of the Moonlight released part of its own Life as an enhanced version of the light element healing art.
+Perhaps the Меч Лунного Света released part of its own Life as an enhanced version of the light element healing art.
 It was a fairly simple category of a complete armament control, but it was a true miracle that Ронье, who has only been a year since becoming an apprentice knight, was able to activate it without doing the full-scale study first.

 The light of the blade continued for more than ten seconds, then gradually faded little by little, flashed couple of times и disappeared.